What is differential geometry: curves and surfaces: Cooriented tangent curves

-If $\gamma_1'(t_1)$ and $\gamma_2'(t_2)$ have the same direction, we say that the curves are \emph{cooriented}, if their directions are opposite, the curves are called \emph{counteroriented}.
+If $\gamma_1'(t_1)$ and $\gamma_2'(t_2)$ have the same direction, we say that the curves are \emph{cooriented}, if their directions are opposite, the curves are called {}\emph{counteroriented}.

-Note that reverting the parametrization of one of the curves, cooriented curves become counteroriented and vice versa; so we can always assume the curves are cooriented at any given point of tangency.
+If we reverse the parametrization of one of the curves, then cooriented curves become counteroriented and vice versa; so we can always assume the curves are cooriented at any given point of tangency.